 The biggest part of my life is my relationship with Yahweh (Hebrew for God).
 It is central to everything I do.

 How I parent my three boys.

 The way I treat strangers at the market.

 Why I desire to learn how generations before us lived (homesteading).

-The kinds of foods I do and do not eat, pork for example.
+The kinds of foods I do and do not eat.

 And so many more things.
 He influences every part of it.